 - Add users - You can add users to your account to view and interact with your dashboards and Klips.
 To learn more, see Adding new users.

 - Publish Links - A great way to showcase your dashboards is by publishing a link.
-We offer public links and private links.
-To learn more, see How do I share my dashboards using public and private links?.
+Read this article to learn more: How do I share my dashboards using published links?

 - Mobile App - A convenient way for you and your team to check the numbers is by using the mobile app.
 However, keep in mind that some pre-built dashboards look great on mobile, while others are built to be viewed on a computer.
 To learn more, see Download App and Design Tips for Mobile.